webpack.config.js

 : Bundles your extension in production mode, optimizing the output for deployment.
 This mode enables optimizations like minification and dead code elimination."watch"

 : Runs Webpack in development mode and watches your files for changes, automatically recompiling the project when a file is modified.
-This is helpful during development for immediate feedback on changes.To build your extension for production, use:
+This is helpful during development for immediate feedback on changes.--mode production

 flag, optimizing your project for deployment.